dj-mc/rhce/README.md

 Symbolic (soft) links:

-- does use some space on disk
+- Does use some space on disk
-- can link to directories or across partitions
+- Can link to directories or across partitions
-- will break when its target is deleted
+- Will break when its target is deleted
-- explicitly easier to identify with `ls -l`
+- Explicitly easier to identify with `ls -l`

 ```bash
 touch link-me.txt